RezSat/InMan/README.md

 ### Database Schema in detail

+Here is the revised database schema in Markdown format:

+### Database Schema in detail

 #### 1. **Employee Table**
    *Now includes division ID as a foreign key and keeps track of each employee's division and details.*